the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 ### Unit Testing: Components

 We tested our first function in JavaScript with Jest in the previous sections.
-Next we'll test our first isolated React component with a unit test.
+Next, we'll test our first isolated React component with a unit test.
 Since we are using create-react-app, we don't need to set up the React Testing Library (RTL), which is necessary for our component tests because it is the default testing library.
 If you are using a custom React setup like React with Webpack, RTL as a library would need to be installed.

 The following functions from React Testing Library are used for component tests: